Low-sampling antibody-antigen modelling tutorial using a local version of HADDOCK3

 file.
 You can view its sequence running:

-directory of the archive you downloaded.
+directory of the provided tutorial data.

 Preparing the antigen structure